yash-tatvic/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

 === "Swift"

     ```swift
-    var instance = Amplitude(configuration: Configuration(
+    let amplitude = Amplitude(configuration: Configuration(
         apiKey: "API_KEY",
         defaultTracking: DefaultTrackingOptions(
-            sessions: false,
-            appLifecycles: true,
+            appLifecycles: true
-            screenViews: false
         )
     ))
     ```

+=== "Objective-C"

+    ```obj-c
+    AMPConfiguration* configuration = [AMPConfiguration initWithApiKey:@"API_KEY"];
+    configuration.defaultTracking.appLifecycles = true;
+    Amplitude* amplitude = [Amplitude initWithConfiguration:configuration];
+    ```

 When you enable this setting, Amplitude tracks the following events:

--`[Amplitude] Application Installed`, this event fires when a user opens the application for the first time right after installation, by observing the `UIApplicationDidFinishLaunchingNotification` notification underneath.
+- `[Amplitude] Application Installed`, this event fires when a user opens the application for the first time right after installation, by observing the `UIApplicationDidFinishLaunchingNotification` notification underneath.
--`[Amplitude] Application Updated`, this event fires when a user opens the application after updating the application, by observing the `UIApplicationDidFinishLaunchingNotification` notification underneath.
+- `[Amplitude] Application Updated`, this event fires when a user opens the application after updating the application, by observing the `UIApplicationDidFinishLaunchingNotification` notification underneath.
--`[Amplitude] Application Opened`, this event fires when a user launches or foregrounds the application after the first open, by observing the `UIApplicationDidFinishLaunchingNotification` or `UIApplicationWillEnterForegroundNotification` notification underneath.
+- `[Amplitude] Application Opened`, this event fires when a user launches or foregrounds the application after the first open, by observing the `UIApplicationDidFinishLaunchingNotification` or `UIApplicationWillEnterForegroundNotification` notification underneath.
--`[Amplitude] Application Backgrounded`, this event fires when a user backgrounds the application, by observing the `UIApplicationDidEnterBackgroundNotification` notification underneath.
+- `[Amplitude] Application Backgrounded`, this event fires when a user backgrounds the application, by observing the `UIApplicationDidEnterBackgroundNotification` notification underneath.

 #### Tracking screen views